machdyne/blaustahl/README.md

 ### Windows

-Note: The default firmware isn't currently recognized by Windows, please [update your firmware](#firmware) to [blaustahl_cdconly.uf2](firmware) in order to access Blaustahl from Windows.

-After the latest cdconly firmware is installed:

 1. Download and install [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

 2. After plugging in Blaustahl, find the device by opening Device Manager and looking under "Ports (COM & LPT)" for "USB Serial Device (COMx)".

 3. Open PuTTY and set connection type to Serial.
 Enter COMx (e.g. COM4) in the serial line box and press the Open button.

+Note: The default firmware on older devices isn't recognized by Windows, if that is the case please [update your firmware](#firmware) to [blaustahl_cdconly.uf2](firmware) in order to access Blaustahl from Windows.
+If you ordered Blaustahl recently the cdc\_only firmware will be installed by default and should be recognized by Windows.

 ## Using Blaustahl